metosin/reitit/doc/ring/compiling_middleware.md

 # Compiling Middleware

-The [dynamic extensions](dynamic_extensions.md) is a easy way to extend the system.
-To enable fast lookups into route data, we can compile them into any shape (records, functions etc.) we want, enabling fast access at request-time.
+The [dynamic extensions](dynamic_extensions.md) are an easy way to extend the system.
+To enable fast lookup of route data, we can compile them into any shape (records, functions etc.), enabling fast access at request-time.

 But, we can do much better.
-As we know the exact route that middleware/interceptor is linked to, we can pass the (compiled) route information into the middleware at creation-time.
-It can do local reasoning: extract and transform relevant data just for it and pass the optimized data into the actual request-handler via a closure - yielding much faster runtime processing.
-Middleware can also decide not to mount itself by returning `nil`.
-Why mount a `wrap-enforce-roles` middleware for a route if there are no roles required for it?
+As we know the exact route that a middleware/interceptor is linked to, we can pass the (compiled) route information into the middleware at creation-time.
+It can do local reasoning: Extract and transform relevant data just for it and pass the optimized data into the actual request-handler via a closure - yielding much faster runtime processing.
+A middleware can also decide not to mount itself by returning `nil`.
+(E.g. Why mount a `wrap-enforce-roles` middleware for a route if there are no roles required for it?)

 To enable this we use [middleware records](data_driven_middleware.md) `:compile` key instead of the normal `:wrap`. `:compile` expects a function of `route-data router-opts => ?IntoMiddleware`.

-To demonstrate the two approaches, below are response coercion middleware written as normal ring middleware function and as middleware record with `:compile`.
+To demonstrate the two approaches, below is the response coercion middleware written as normal ring middleware function and as middleware record with `:compile`.

 ## Normal Middleware